airpodsreplicas/airreps/docs/introduction/sellers.md

 ## Understanding Sellers

-Purchasing AirPods replicas often means dealing with third-party sellers who are replicating the original AirPods.
+Purchasing Apple AirPods replicas often means dealing with third-party sellers who are replicating the original AirPods.
 You may not receive the customer service and buyer protection you are accustomed to from traditional sellers.
 It is crucial to research sellers thoroughly, such as reading reviews found on the AirReps forums, and be ready to handle any potential product or seller-related issues.

 ## Verified vs. Unverified Sellers